ropensci-review-tools/ropensci-review-tools/docs/debugging/debugging.md

 The bot itself is hosted on Heroku, which is the first point of diagnosis.
 The logs for the bot will reveal whether commands were successfully received.
-These logs can be viewed by logging in to [heroku](https://heroku.com), clicking on "radiant-garden", then under "More" on the upper right, clicking "Logs".
+These logs can be viewed by

+- logging in to [heroku](https://heroku.com), clicking on "radiant-garden", then under "More" on the upper right, clicking ["Logs"](https://devcenter.heroku.com/articles/logging#view-logs-with-the-heroku-dashboard).
+This will allow you to see the current log, from the moment you open it.
+You can open the log this way, launch a command from a GitHub software-review issue and see it appear in the log.

+- using the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) on your machine: [logging in](https://devcenter.heroku.com/articles/heroku-cli#get-started-with-the-heroku-cli) and then running [`heroku logs`](https://devcenter.heroku.com/articles/logging#view-logs-with-the-heroku-cli).

 :::{admonition} Debug Step 1
 :class: tip